Sharas-/bbdiary/doc/stories.md

 #1.
-Athlete informed of set and rest period duration
+Athlete informed of set, rest and total workout durations

-In order to gauge intensity of my workout as an athlete
+In order to maintain my workouts' intensity as an athlete
-I want to know duration of my sets, rest periods and total workout time
+I want to know duration of my sets, rest periods and total workout time.

 #2.
 Athlete records metrics of each set